StefanNienhuis/homebridge-bold/README.md

 ## Configuration
 The easiest way to configure this plugin is by using the [Config UI](https://github.com/oznu/homebridge-config-ui-x), as this plugin provides a login flow for the authentication token.

+*Notes:*
+ * Bold only allows one logged in session per account.
+Unless you don't need to use the Bold app, it's recommended to create an additional account
-*Note:* A Bold Connect hub is required for this plugin to function.
+ * A Bold Connect hub is required for this plugin to function.
 This plugin will only expose locks that are linked to a Bold Connect hub to HomeKit.
+ * While HomeKit shows the lock with locked/unlocked state, this only reflects whether you can turn the lock, not whether the door is locked.

 ### Manual configuration
 An example configuration can be found in the [config.example.json](config.example.json) file.